Hi there and Welcome!

 I reflected on this and realized that in my lifetime as an artist my art has helped heal people and bring them harmony and happiness.

 The first experience was at my Senior thesis show at the Philadelphia College of Art in 1978.
-One of my paintings was hanging in the window that faced the Academy of Performing Arts.
+One of my paintings was hanging in the window that faced the Academy of Performing Arts on Broad Street in Philadelphia.
+The painting is shown to the left.
+It is of the interior of the Cathedral of St. Peter and Paul in New York from a Pencil sketch I had done when I was there on a trip.
 At one of those concerts, a Dentist attended.
 Upon leaving he was able to view my painting hanging on the first floor of the gallery in the college.
 It was in a window next to the steps the front entrance of the Academy.
 The next day he came to the college to purchase the painting.
 That was awesome.
 I was a young artist and here a complete stranger wanted my art work!
-The image was from a sketch I did of inside the Cathedral of St. Peter and Paul in New York.
+Game changer!

-All my experiences have brought me to pursue this new approach to bringing my art to the world and what I have to offer.
+All my experiences have brought me to pursue this new approach to bringing my art to the world and my passion to teach art.
 As art for healing, harmony & happiness.
-I am positive that art is essential fro our wellbeing.
+I am positive that art is essential for our wellbeing and can help if you are feeling burn-out in your. job.
+The Pandemic was not easy adn we are still feeling the stress from it.
+I want to help with that.

-My wish is that one of these pieces will speak to you and help you on your journey.
+My wish is that one of these pieces will speak to you and help you on your journey and that you will join in to learn more about Color Mixing and painting.